 Wejherowo is a home town of popular young Polish writer, Dorota Maslowska.

 Wejherowo has an advantageous location in the heart of the Kaszuby region, between Szczecin and the conurbation of the three coastal cities of Gdansk, Gdynia and Sopot.
 More accurately, it lies 20 km from Gdynia with its ferry harbour, 30 km from the seaside resorts of Jastrzebia Gora and Karwia, and 40 km from Gdansk airport.
 Getting to Gdynia, Gdansk and Sopot poses no problem since Wejherowo is linked by the SKM (fast suburban railway line) and, in addition, by a highway to Gdansk and Sopot.
+All this makes Wejherowo a very convenient base for an excursion to Gdansk.
 Through the town runs international route E-28 (national road no 6), the Gdansk-Szczecin-Berlin road, as well as a railway line.

 The town’s history is closely associated with the house of Wejhers.
 In May 1643 King Wladyslaw IV consented to the establishment of a settlement called Wola Wejherowska.
 It was founded by the governor of Malbork Province, Jakub Wejher.
 As the settlement developed very quickly then only seven years later, in January 1650, King Jan Kazimierz raised Wola Wejherowska to the status of a town.
 This is how the only private town in Pomerania (besides Topolno, which before long lost its town status) and at the same time the last town established according to the Chelm law came into being.
 King Jan III Sobieski confirmed the town rights in 1696.